-- The report must be submitted to the parties and their advisors at least ten (10) days prior to a hearing or determination. - The parties may provide responses to the report, and the investigator should consider the responses and determine whether to add them to the report.
+- The report must be submitted to the parties and their advisors, and they must be given at least ten (10) days to review and provide written responses. - The investigator must consider the responses and determine whether to add them to the report.